turnerrainer/articles/Medium/Buerokratt-ADR-1.md

 ## Less freedom to developers

-To actually be able to focus on R&D, we have taken a very strict approach on not spending our resources on repetitive, one might even say dumb developments.
+To actually be able to focus on R&D, we have taken a very strict approach on not spending our resources on repetitive, numb developments.
 For instance, you can't really revolutionise POST or GET queries but you can definitely turn them into a long-term maintanance nightmare on so many levels.
 The same goes for if/else statements, database queries, and so forth.

 To avoid such traps, we have decided to focus on a set of generic components taking care of the most common functionalities you might expect during software development.
 And you must be able to use them without writing a single line of code in Java, Go or any other "actual" programming language.
 We call such components part of Bükstack.